 In order for a military spouse to be entitled to receive retirement pay directly from the military you must have been married to a member of the military for a minimum of ten years.
 This does not mean that you are not entitled to a portion of the benefits, however.

 Calculating how much the retirement benefit a spouse would be entitled to is generally decided by using the duration of marriage, however there are other ways to calculate this.
 Understanding how the point system, thrift savings plans or survivor benefit program can effect your divorce, child support and alimony is crucial to you and your family.
 Your divorce attorney will look at these areas and will make recommendations as it applies to your situation.
 Attorney Doyle-Palumbo will pay close attention to the details of your final marital settlement agreement such as making sure the Defense Finance and Accounting Service can divide and disperse the retirement benefits.

 Florida Statutes on Concurrent Custody & Temporary Orders for Service Members

 Florida statutes allows for the designation of an immediate family member for “concurrent custody” should the service member be deployed.
 This allows that particular family member to make decisions in the parent’s absence on their behalf.
 There is also a statute that requires requires the military member to put Temporary custody orders in to effect during a deployment.
 These are voided upon the members return.
 Child custody issues often arise in military divorces.
-If you need a child custody attorney in Pasco County, Hernando County, or in Pinellas County, Florida who will fight for your parental rights , contact Wendy Doyle-Palumbo for a free initial consultation.
+If you need a child custody attorney in Pasco County, Hernando County, or in Pinellas County, Florida who will fight for your parental rights , contact Wendy Doyle-Palumbo for an initial consultation.

 Florida law states that both parents are financially responsible for their children.
 The military also requires that service members financially support their family members.
 Whether you are married and divorcing, or if you need to establish paternity and set child support, it is important to consult with an experienced Tampa Bay child support attorney.